josmar-crwdstffng/angular/aio/content/guide/router-tutorial.md

 Add routes to define how users navigate from one part of your application to another.
 You can also configure routes to guard against unexpected or unauthorized behavior.

-To explore a sample application featuring the contents of this tutorial, see the <live-example></live-example>.
+To explore a sample application featuring the contents of this tutorial, see the <live-example name="router-tutorial"></live-example>.

 ## Objectives